ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x01` Input Packet**

-The most frequently sent packet coming from the client, sends movement flags, mouse pos, and other input data.
+The most frequently sent packet coming from the client, it includes movement flags, mouse pos, and other input data.

 ```
 bit  ; name             ; desc